Chase (Koda Kumi song)

-"Chase" is Kumi Koda's 12th domestic CD single.
+"Chase" is Koda Kumi's 12th domestic CD single.
 It reached No. 18 on Oricon and stayed on the charts for eight weeks.

 Information

-Chase is Japanese R&B-turned-pop singer-songwriter Kumi Koda's twelfth single.
+Chase is Japanese R&B-turned-pop singer-songwriter Koda Kumi's twelfth single.
 The single failed to chart in the top ten on Oricon, coming it at No. 18.
 Despite this, the single charted for eight weeks.

 The single continued her transition from an R&B artist to a pop artist, whereas both this song and her last single, Love & Honey, were categorized under the pop genre.
 This is most notably due to Love & Honey starting her new album era of secret.

 The title song is the ending theme for ANB's program Summer〜Suspicious of Yuka xx What it Becomes!! (さまぁ〜ずと優香の怪しい××貸しちゃうのかよ!! / SAMAA〜to Yuka no ayashii××kashi chau no kayo!!).

 Despite the a-side being Chase, the single's artwork was inspired more by its b-side, Heat, which featured reggae duo MEGARYU, composed of MEGA HORN and RYU REX.